 Lugano | 17 | 10 | 8 |

-With well over 1000 lakes, countless rivers and streams, Switzerland is considered the water castle of Europe.
-It takes a maximum of 20 minutes by car to reach the nearest body of water.
-The bathing temperatures of the lakes average 20 °C in high summer.
-In the mountains you will find a fresh 17 °C and at lower altitudes it can reach 26 °C. Here is a list of 10 recommended lakes, including bathing temperatures:
+With well over 1,000 lakes, countless rivers, and streams, Switzerland is known as the water castle of Europe.
+It takes a max of 20 minutes by car to reach the nearest body of water in this country.
+The swimming temperatures of the lakes average around 20 °C in the height of summer.
+In the mountains, you'll find refreshing 17 °C, while in lower areas it can reach up to 26 °C. Here’s a list of 10 recommended lakes, along with their swimming temperatures:

 Our watercourses also invite you for a cooling swim.
 Streams from the Rhine (315 km) to the Rhone (264 km), mountain rivers like the Verzasca (30 km) to countless streams.
 Water temperatures range around 13 °C, depending on altitude.
 In summer, the temperature can exceed 15 °C in places.

-There is no uniformly valid peak season in Switzerland because of the diverse climate.
-Increased bookings or prices are the rule in the mountain regions around Christmas time, in February and during the summer months.
-Some destinations are almost deserted in May or September.
-In Ticino, you can expect high prices and tight availability throughout June through October.
-The good news is that you can always visit Switzerland.
-Every season is suitable.
-So there is no such thing as the best time to travel to Switzerland, there is only your best time to travel.
-In our article The best time to visit Switzerland you will find information and tips on this topic.
+There isn't a universally valid peak season in Switzerland due to its diverse climate.
+Increased bookings or prices are typically seen in mountain regions around Christmas, in February, and during the summer months.
+Some tourist destinations are nearly deserted in May or September.
+In Ticino, expect high prices and limited availability from June to October.
+The good news is: you can visit Switzerland at any time.
+Every season is suitable for a visit.
+So there isn't one best time to travel to Switzerland, just your best time to travel.
+In our article The best time to travel to Switzerland, you'll find information and tips on this topic.

 We are happy to answer any other questions you may have about the weather in Switzerland below

-At some altitudes, snow lasts for more than half a year.
-In the central lowlands, on the other hand, you only see it for a few weeks.
-Due to global warming, the white periods are becoming increasingly shorter.
-When the first snow falls, winter has definitely arrived for many.
-Here are the average results of selected places according to the measurement results of the last 90 years:
+In some elevated regions, snow can last for over six months.
+In contrast, in the central lowlands, you only see it for a few weeks.
+Climate change is increasingly shortening these white periods.
+When the first snow falls, winter has officially arrived for many.
+Here are the average results for selected locations based on measurements from the last 90 years:

-The amount of precipitation varies greatly within Switzerland.
-Our Alpine regions get the bulk of it.
-Most of the rain falls in the northwestern Alps, as the clouds usually move in from the Atlantic.
-The wettest place in Switzerland, however, is the Säntis in eastern Switzerland The driest is the Rhone Valley in Valais.
-Here even southern fruits grow.
-Also very dry are some areas in the southeast of the Engadine In Switzerland, the rainiest period begins in late spring and lasts until summer.
-You will experience the most rainy days and the highest amount of precipitation in the merry month of May.
+The amount of precipitation varies greatly across Switzerland.
+Most of it falls in our alpine regions, particularly in the Northwestern Alps, as the clouds typically arrive from the Atlantic.
+However, the wettest place in Switzerland is the Säntis in Eastern Switzerland.
+The driest area is the Rhône Valley in Valais, where even southern fruits can grow.
+Some regions in the southeastern Engadine are also very dry.
+In Switzerland, the rainiest time starts in late spring and stretches into the summer.
+You can expect the most rainy days and the highest amount of precipitation during the lovely month of May.

-July may give you the most hours of sunshine, but continuous measurements over the last 70 years make it clear: August, with an average temperature of almost 23 °C, is the hottest month of the year.
+While July gives you the most hours of sunshine, continuous measurements over the last 70 years make it clear: August, with an average temperature of almost 23 °C, is the hottest month of the year.
 This summer month reaches peak values of over 35 °C.

 The complex and changeable weather in Switzerland requires the most accurate weather forecast and local weather monitoring possible.
 Good weather apps as well as the numerous live webcams are particularly well suited for this.
 Here you can find some helpful tips.